 The Museum's quarterly membership magazine, Financial History, is the internationally-recognized source for the history of commerce and the development of the American capital markets.
-Now available as a full-color digital edition, each issue features articles about the people, companies and events that have contributed to the nation's financial system, with the intention of lending perspective to current business and financial issues.
+Each issue features articles about the people, companies and events that have contributed to the nation's financial system, with the intention of lending perspective to current business and financial issues.

 The Museum regularly publishes on subjects pertaining to the history of finance.
 In addition to its quarterly magazine, it publishes books and exhibition catalogs including, most recently, Genealogy of American Finance (Columbia Business School Publishing, 2015), which traces the histories and family trees of the 50 largest US banks, and A Billion to One: The Story of Herzog, Heine, Geduld, Inc. (2017).